St Marys railway station, Sydney

-St Marys railway station is a heritage-listed railway station located on the Main Western line in the western Sydney suburb of St Marys in the City of Penrith, New South Wales, Australia.
-The station is served by Sydney Trains' T1 Western line services.
-The station marks the end of the four-track section of the Main Western line.
+St Marys railway station is a heritage-listed suburban railway station located on the Main Western line, serving the Sydney suburb of St Marys.
+The station is served by Sydney Trains T1 Western Line services.
+The station lies at the end of the quadruple-track section of the Main Western line.
 It was designed by New South Wales Government Railways and was built in 1862.
 The station together with its railway signal box and former goods yard was added to the New South Wales State Heritage Register on 2 April 1999 as the St. Marys Railway Station Group.